unicode-org/icu4x/docs/tutorials/intro.md

 The way `ICU4X` plugs into that dataset is one of its novelties, aiming at making the data management more flexible and enabling better integration in asynchronous environments.

-In result, compared to most internationalization solutions, working with data in `ICU4X` is a bit more explicit. `ICU4X` provides a trait called `DataProvider` (as well as `BufferProvider` and `AnyProvider`) and a number of concrete APIs that implement these traits for different scenarios.
+As a result, compared to most internationalization solutions, working with data in `ICU4X` is a bit more explicit. `ICU4X` provides a trait called `DataProvider` (as well as `BufferProvider` and `AnyProvider`) and a number of concrete APIs that implement these traits for different scenarios.
 Users are also free to design their own providers that best fit into their ecosystem requirements.

 `BufferProvider` and `AnyProvider` abstract over different ways the data may be loaded: `BufferProvider` abstracts over data providers that deserialize data, whereas `AnyProvider` abstracts over data providers that can provide concrete Rust objects, like data providers that use [`databake`](https://docs.rs/databake).

-In this tutorial we are going to use ICU4X's "test" data provider and then move on to a synchronous file-system data provider which uses ICU4X format JSON resource files.
+In this tutorial we are going to use ICU4X's test data provider and then move on to a synchronous file-system data provider which uses ICU4X format JSON resource files.

 ## Test data